 Waratek takes your application security program beyond a WAF without using heuristics.
 Based on patented virtualization technology, Waratek’s application security platform produces zero false positives, requires no code changes, tuning or instrumentation, and takes minutes to install – providing instant protection from the OWASP Top Ten as well as Zero Day attacks.
-These are benefits apply to new and legacy platforms and cannot be provided by your current WAF or emerging technologies like RASP based instrumentation or filters.
+These benefits apply to new and legacy platforms and cannot be provided by your current WAF or emerging technologies like RASP based on instrumentation or filters.

 Learn more about a few of the unique approaches to security and application operations available exclusively from Waratek.